trailblazer/cells/README.md

 ## View Models

 Since version 3.9 cells comes with two "dialects": You can still use a cell like a controller.
-However, the new [view model](https://github.com/apotonick/cells#view-models-explained) "dialect" allows you to treat a cell more object-oriented while providing an alternative approach to helpers.
+However, the new [view model](https://github.com/apotonick/cells#view-models-explained) "dialect" supercedes the traditional cell.
+It allows you to treat a cell more object-oriented while providing an alternative approach to helpers.

 While the old dialect still works, we strongly recommend using a cell as a view model.

 ## Installation

+Cells run with all Rails >= 3.0.
+For 2.3 support [see below](#rails-23-note).

 ```ruby
 gem 'cells'